Thinking of writing short stories? Looking to start your writing career? Have a love of short stories but is it worth the time and effort?

-The best reason to write short story is because you are a writer.
+The best reason to write short stories is because you are a writer.

-You open up new world for your readers.
+You open up new worlds for your readers.

 You create intriguing, heroic, despicable, beautiful characters.

-You tell stories that connects your readers to the rest of humanity, that connects them to their souls.
+You tell stories that connect your readers to the rest of humanity, that connect them to their souls.

-The short stories are one of the oldest art form in the world.
+Short stories are one of the oldest art forms in the world.

 People were telling stories around the campfire long before they had means of writing them down.

 Short stories are told every day all over the world.
 The amazing thing is that you get to write them down.
-This is your great privilege as writer, to capture the world’s stories and put them in form that can be shared around the world.
+This is a great privilege as a writer, to capture the world’s stories and put them in a form that can be shared around the world.